How credit cards can help you beat inflation

 And make sure you actually use your rewards.
 It sounds simple, but almost a third of rewards credit cardholders didn’t redeem any rewards in 2020.
 You might be sitting on significant value.

 While earning rewards on your everyday spending is great, strategically signing up for credit cards with lucrative introductory bonuses can turbocharge your rewards strategy even more.
 Ideally, you’ll find a card with a generous welcome bonus that also aligns with your longer-term spending habits.
 Note that these bonuses usually require you to spend anywhere from a few hundred to a few thousand dollars in your first few months with the card.

-Some of the best options available right now include The Platinum Card® from American Express (80,000 points after spending $6,000 in your first six months), the Citi Premier® Card (60,000 points after spending $4,000 in your first three months) and the Marriott Bonvoy Boundless® Credit Card (Earn 3 Free Night Awards (each night valued up to 50,000 points) after spending $3,000 on purchases in your first 3 months from account opening).
+Some of the best options available right now include The Platinum Card® from American Express (80,000 points after spending $6,000 in your first six months), the Citi Premier® Card (60,000 points after spending $4,000 in your first three months) and the Marriott Bonvoy Boundless® Credit Card (Earn 3 Free Night Awards, each night valued up to 50,000 points, after spending $3,000 in the first three months).
 The value of these rewards points varies by card and according to how you use them.
 Each of those could be worth up to $1,000 or more.

 Take care not to open too many cards all at once.
 I generally advise spreading out your credit applications by at least six months — and that’s for all types of credit, not just cards.